fusioncharts/dev_centre_docs/chart-guide/chart-configurations/trend-lines-and-zones.md

 Click [here](http://jsfiddle.net/fusioncharts/0x1zrh55/ "@@open-newtab") to edit the above chart.

-## Customize the trend line display value text
+## Customize the Trend Line Display Value Text

 Use the attributes given below to customize the trend line display value text: